These Apple Fritter Rings are a fun spin on the popular donut shop Apple Fritter. Like a sweet apple version of an onion ring!

 Amy, can this work with an air fryer?
 My wife just got one for her birthday, I know I am a dollar short and a day late.
 You don’t need to post this, just an idea, Thanks!

 Hi Shawn – unfortunately, these do not work in an air fryer because of the batter.
-But you could simply try them with just a coating of cinnamon-sugar.
-Not sure the cook time/temp though without further recipe testing.
+But I did include notes in the recipe card for another option to try.

 Thank you for sharing your lovely recipe.
 The apple fritter rings turned out perfect.
 Crispy, tender and delicious.
 Quick and really easy to make.
 I’ll be making these often.
 BK